[Demo] ConductorOne's Policy Engine

 6. Click Add App.

 That’s it!
-Next, move on to the instructions for your chosen setup method.
+Next, move on to the connector configuration instructions.

-Set up a Slack Enterprise Grid cloud-hosted connector
+Configure the Slack Enterprise Grid connector

 To complete this task, you’ll need: